MINISIPSERVER

 scenario network

 In this scenario, the sales team, or the support team, can be arranged to ringing groups if we want all their lines ringing together for incoming calls.
-And we can also configure them with hunting group, then once calling party press 1 or 2, we can route the call to an available guy of the sales team (or support team).
+And we can also configure them with hunting group, then once calling party press 1 or 2, we can route the call to an available guy of the sales team (or other teams).

 2. Service in cloud miniSIPServer